AdityaNG/Autopilot-on-Airsim/README.md

 ## Setting up Python env

-The environment involes installing the headless version of OpenCV.
+The environment involes installing the headless version of OpenCV as the normal version causes PyQt5 to crash.
 This script creates a Virtual Env at `~/auto`
 ```bash
 ./setup_env.sh
 source ~/auto/bin/activate